The Down and Dirty of Grease Trap Pumping: Why It Matters for Your Establishment

 August 20, 2025

-Drain blockages remain one of the most frustrating problems for businesses and homeowners alike, often causing slow drainage, unpleasant odors, or even complete stoppages that interrupt daily routines.
+Drain blockages remain one of the most frustrating problems for businesses and homeowners alike, often causing slow drainage, unpleasant odors,

 A manhole cover is being cleaned by a machine.